mclean25/nvim-file-history/README.md

 ## ✨ Features

-- **Explicit project-scoped history**: Tracks file visits per project using a `.nvim-breadcrumbs-root` marker file
+- **Explicit project-scoped history**: Tracks file visits per project using a `.nvim-file-history-root` marker file
 - **Persistent across sessions**: History is saved to `.nvim-file-history` in your project root
 - **Telescope integration**: Beautiful UI for browsing history and breadcrumbs
 - **Smart filtering**: Excludes temp files, git directories, and special buffers